-In Victoria, a consent booklet is provided by councils to schools.
-Students are required to take the booklet home and have it completed and signed by their parent or guardian.
-The completed section of consent booklet is detached and must be returned to the school before the student can receive immunisation.
+In Victoria, an information and consent form is provided by local councils to all secondary schools.
+Students are required to take the form home and have it completed and signed by their parent or guardian.
+The completed consent section is detached and must be returned to the school before the student can receive immunisation.

-Parents can decline the offer of free school-based immunisation for children in their care under the age of 18, however, the consent section of the booklet should still be returned (marked as 'declined') so authorities can collect data on immunisation coverage.
+Parents can decline the offer of free school-based immunisation for children in their care under the age of 18, but the consent section of the form still needs to be returned (marked as 'declined') so authorities can collect data on immunisation coverage.

 Immunisation nurses provide the vaccines

 Local councils work with secondary schools to arrange for immunisation nurses to be at the school on a particular day.
-Nurses inject the vaccines using a fine needle, usually to the upper part of the student's non-writing arm.
+Nurses inject the vaccines into the muscle of the upper part of the student's non-writing arm.

-On the day that students are receiving immunisation, it's recommended that they eat a good breakfast and wear clothes that provide easy access to their upper arm.
+On the day that students are receiving immunisation, it's recommended that they eat a good breakfast and wear clothing that provides easy access to their upper arm.